Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 14. Schmear:

-It can also be applied to anything that needs to be put on top of something else in a generous amount, such as butter or jelly.
+It can also be applied to anything that needs to be generously topped, such as butter or jelly.

 A New Jersey term for someone who is considered to be overly wealthy, privileged, and well-off.